geodynamics/pylith/docs/user/examples/reverse-2d/step06-twofaults-elastic.md

 :::

 We create an array of 2 faults, which are `FaultCohesiveKin` by default, and use `UniformDB` objects to specify uniform reverse slip on each fault.
-Because the wedge is not constrained by any Dirichlet boundary conditions, we change the preconditioner for the displacement field to `ilu` to avoid a zero pivot.

 ```{code-block} cfg
 ---